microsoft/api-guidelines/azure/Guidelines.md

 #### HTTP methods & idempotency
 Implementing services in an idempotent manner, with an "exactly once" semantic, enables developers to retry requests without the risk of unintended consequences.

-Service providers __MUST__ implement all operations idempotently and __MUST__ adhere to the return codes in the following table:
+:white_check_mark: **DO** implement all operations idempotently, ideally from the outset.

+:white_check_mark: **DO** adhere to the return codes in the following table when implementing your API:

 Method | Description | Response Status Code
 ----|----|----